elizabethengelman/single_responsibility_blog/single_responsibility.md

   end

   def display_current_board_in_browser
-    #displays the current board in a brower
+    #displays the current board in a browser
   end

   def update_board